How to Do a Pelvic Tilt

 4. Do 5 to 10 reps.

-Common Mistakes
+Pelvic Tilt Common Mistakes

-You're Forgetting to Breathe
+Forgetting to Breathe

-You're Using Your Core Incorrectly
+Using Your Core Incorrectly

-You're Lifting Your Pelvis
+Lifting Your Pelvis

-If you let your buttocks come up off the floor as your pelvis tilts, you're actually moving more into a bridge position rather than a pelvic tilt.
+If you let your buttocks come up off the floor as your pelvis tilts, you're moving more into a bridge position rather than a pelvic tilt.
 You also may end up rolling your pelvis in the wrong direction (toward your feet rather than your head).

-Modifications and Variations
+Pelvic Tilt Modifications and Variations

 If you're pregnant or have a condition that makes it uncomfortable to lie on your back, the standing version of the pelvic tilt may be more comfortable for you.
+Follow these step-by-step instructions to perform this pelvic tilt variation:

-1. Place your back against a sturdy wall and lean slightly toward it
+1. Place your back against a sturdy wall and lean slightly toward it.

 2. Inhale and allow your knees to bend slightly.